basst314/ngx-webcam/README.md

 For more examples, see the code in the <a href="https://github.com/basst314/ngx-webcam-demo" target="_blank">Demo-Project</a>.

 ## Options and Events
-This section describes the basic Inputs/Outputs of the component.
+This section describes the basic inputs/outputs of the component.
+All inputs are optional.
 ### Inputs
 * `trigger: Observable<void>`: An `Observable` to trigger image capturing.
 When it fires, an image will be captured and emitted (see Outputs).
 * `width: number`: The maximal video width of the webcam live view.
 * `height: number`: The maximal video height of the webcam live view.
 The actual view will be placed within these boundaries, respecting the aspect ratio of the video stream.
 * `videoOptions: MediaTrackConstraints`: Defines constraints ([MediaTrackConstraints](https://developer.mozilla.org/en-US/docs/Web/API/MediaTrackConstraints)) to apply when requesting the video track.
 * `mirrorImage: string | WebcamMirrorProperties`: Flag to control image mirroring.
-Default: If a webcam claims to be user-facing, the image will be mirrored (x-axis) to provide a better user experience.
-A value of `never` will prevent mirroring, whereas a value of `always` will mirror every webcam stream, even if the webcam cannot be detected as user-facing.
-For future extensions, the `WebcamMirrorProperties` object can also be used to set these properties.
+If the attribute is missing or `null` and a webcam claims to be user-facing, the image will be mirrored (x-axis) to provide a better user experience.
+A string value of `"never"` will prevent mirroring, whereas a value of `"always"` will mirror every webcam stream, even if the webcam cannot be detected as user-facing.
+For future extensions, the `WebcamMirrorProperties` object can also be used to set these values.
 * `allowCameraSwitch: boolean`: Flag to enable/disable camera switch.
 If enabled, a switch icon will be displayed if multiple cameras are found.
 * `switchCamera: Observable<boolean|string>`: Can be used to cycle through available cameras (true=forward, false=backwards), or to switch to a specific device by deviceId (string).